 2. Make it a habit to eat real food to lose weight

-One of the basics about weight loss is that you will see change when you nail 80% of what you eat and 20% of exercise.
+One of the basics of weight loss is that you will see change when you nail 80% of what you eat and 20% of exercise.
 This simply means that a healthy diet is a huge part of any weight loss journey.
 You are what you consistently eat.
-And this is why eating real food is encouraged.
+And this is why eating real food is encouraged as part of healthy habits to do everyday.
 But what is real food?

-If you are ever in doubt about what you are eating, here is non real food list to help you stay on track:
+If you are ever in doubt about what you are eating, here is a non-real food list to help you stay on track:

 - Frozen meals